|

 This method changes resources; these changes will be reported in a subsequent resource change event.

-- if this method fails.
+org.eclipse.core.runtime.CoreException - if this method fails.
 Reasons include:

-for more details.IResource.DEPTH_ZERO
+IResourceChangeEvent for more details.IResource.DEPTH_ZERO,

 IResourceRuleFactory.markerRule(IResource)

-public void deleteResource(boolean convertToPhantom, org.eclipse.core.runtime.MultiStatus status) throws org.eclipse.core.runtime.CoreException
+public void deleteResource(boolean convertToPhantom,

-public boolean equals(java.lang.Object target)
+org.eclipse.core.runtime.CoreExceptionpublic boolean equals(java.lang.Object target)

 IResource

-- the other object
+equals in interface IResourceequals in class java.lang.Objecttarget - the other object

-public boolean exists()
+IResource.getWorkspace()public boolean exists()

 IResource

-objects are lightweight handle objects
+IResource objects are lightweight handle objects

 used to access resources in the workspace.
 However, having a